 The other place where audiences can be useful is comparisons.
 At the top of every standard report in Google Analytics 4, you will see an option to Add comparison.
 This feature allows you to compare groups of users based on certain conditions.
 One of those conditions is the audience name.

 For example, you can create two comparisons where each one of them uses separate audiences.
 Then you can see how metrics differ with each audience and perform over time.

 How to create an Audience in Google Analytics 4?

 There are two ways to create audiences in Google Analytics 4, via segments (in Exploration reports) or by going to Configure > Audiences.
 I will explain both options.

 In the first column (Variables), you will see Segments section.

 Click the plus icon to start creating a new segment (or if you already have some segments here that you want to use as an audience, then click 3 dots next to that audience and then choose Edit).

-If you chose to create a new segment, choose from one of the templates (you can learn more about them here).
+If you want to create a new segment, choose from one of the templates (you can learn more about them here).
 If you are editing an existing segment, you will be redirected directly to the segment builder.
 On the right side of the builder, you will see a checkbox Build an audience.
 Click it to reveal additional options.

-You can set for how long should a user be included in the audience if he/she meets the criteria.
+You can set for how long a user should be included in the audience if he/she meets the criteria.
 The minimum is one day.
 The maximum is 540 days.

 Another setting is the Audience trigger.
 I will later explain what it means.